youngkin/mockvideo/README.md

 1. `--name mysql` creates a named Docker container.
 This prevents more than one MySQL instance from running at any given time.
 If you want to run any tests over with a new copy of the database (e.g., `smoketest.sh`) you'll need to remove the container.
 To remove both the container and the image at the same time run `docker rm -f mysql`.
 2. `-p 6603:3306` creates an external port mapping, 6603, to the internal MySQL port of 3306.
-3. `-e MYSQL_ALLOW_)_EMPTY_PASSWORD=yes` starts the instance without a `root` password.
+3. `-e MYSQL_ALLOW_EMPTY_PASSWORD=yes` starts the instance without a `root` password.
 This is needed by the  `smoketest.sh` script
 4. `mysql:latest` will retrieve the mysql image with the tag `latest` which is likely to be the most recent version of the MySQL image.

- The username and password are assumed to be admin/admin.
-These, and other configuration variables, can be changed as described in the sections below on Helm Secrets and running the application locally (`Running the application/ Local execution`).
+ The username and password are assumed to be `admin/admin`.
+These, and other configuration variables, can be changed as described in the sections below on Helm Secrets and `Running the application/ Local execution`.
+The database can be set up by running `<path-to-project>/mockvideo/infrastructure/sql/createTables.sh` (or `createTablesDocker.sh` if MySQL is running in Docker).
+You will need to change the host IP address in these files for MySQL to an appropriate IP address (i.e, the `-h10.0.0.100`). `createTestData.sh` or `createTestDataDocker.sh` can be used to populate the the tables with some test data.
+The IP address specified in these files will likely also have to be changed.
+As an alternative, setting up the database and populating the tables is done automatically by the `smoketest` scripts described below.

 The `accountd` executable will need to be built as well.
 For local execution:
 ```
-cd <projectroot>/src/cmd/accountd
+cd <projectroot>/mockvideo/src/cmd/accountd
 go build
 ```